emberjs/rfcs/text/0793-polymporphic-relations-without-inheritance.md

 ## Summary

-1. Allow setting polymorph relations without inheritance and mixins.
+1. Allow setting polymorphic relationships without inheritance and mixins.
-2. Deprecate using inheritance and mixins for polymorphic relations.
+2. Deprecate using inheritance and mixins for polymorphic relationships.
 Target version: 5.0.

 ## Motivation

-You could set polymorphic relations using two ways: inheritance or mixins.
+Currently, although undocumented and not explicitly supported, you can set polymorphic relationships using two mechanisms: inheritance and mixins.
+This RFC seeks to lay out an explicitly supported path for polymorphic relationships that composes well with native class usage, eliminates the dependency on instanceof checks and prototype chain walking, and is compatible with the schema service introduced in [RFC #487](https://github.com/emberjs/rfcs/blob/master/text/0487-custom-model-classes.md#exposing-schema-information)

+**Example Using Inheritance**

 ```js
 import Model, { belongsTo, hasMany } from '@ember-data/model';